Last Chance for Animals

 WATCH AND SHARE THE INVESTIGATION VIDEO

 In S. Korean bullfighting, two bulls are forced to fight each other.
-Handlers control the bulls using "saiko" - a rope that is tied around their neck and threaded through their nasal rings.
+Handlers control the bulls using "salko" - a rope that is tied around their neck and threaded through their nasal rings.
 The handlers shout and force the bulls into combat.
 The bulls repeatedly collide head-on and ram each other's sides.

 Bullfighting in S. Korea has existed for centuries and is considered a tradition and promoted as cultural heritage.
 Yet, our investigation documented animal cruelty, illegal gambling, and the misuse of taxpayer money.